Principles of Dendrochronology

 Instead, we must recognize the inherent biological nature of trees as dynamic entities, able to adapt, change, and alter their behavior due to internal physiological mechanisms as well as external driving forces.
 The reality is that trees can change their responses to climate over time, making reconstructions of climate particularly vexing.
 If the climate-tree growth relationship is not stable over the 20th centruy, we cannot assume it was stable in previous centuries.
 A tree is essentially a "dynamical system," i.e. trees must be recognized for their long-term evolving behavior.
 Trees evolve.
 Trees change.
 Once we recognize and accept that uniformity is not a requirement and accept that trees evolve over time, then we can more accurately evaluate and interpret past environments recorded in the tree-ring record.

-This principle at first appearance seems contradictory but embodies practically every pedagogical facet, aspect, and technique of dendrochronology, both in teaching dendrochronology and in research using dendrochronology.
+This principle embodies practically every pedagogical facet, aspect, and technique of dendrochronology, both in teaching dendrochronology and in research using dendrochronology.
 Plurality embraces adherance to the concept of "Multiple Working Hypotheses" (MWH) as first presented by Thomas Chamberlin in 1890.
 Scientists must consider all possible explanations for a perceived phenomenon and test and examine the evidence, eventually selecting the one hypothesis that remains after all others have been rejected.
 Simultaneously, parsimony embodies the need to choose and apply the simplest explanation when multiple hypotheses are presented.
 This concept is essentially "Occam's Razor," i.e. "Given multiple explanations, the simplest one is usually the correct one."
 By adhering to the two concepts in this principle, dendrochronologists can avoid the danger of favoring a "pet hypothesis" while ensuring the best explanation is chosen.

 states that any individual tree-growth series can be